 The rise of discount brokerage firms has made investing more accessible for a wider variety of people.
 Discount stockbrokers can offer both tax-advantaged and taxable investment accounts.
-It’s possible to build a portfolio with a discount broker that includes a different types of investments, including stocks, exchange-traded funds (ETFs) and even cryptocurrency.
+It’s possible to build a portfolio with a discount broker that includes different types of investments, including stocks, exchange-traded funds (ETFs) and other securities.

 What Is a Discount Broker?

 Discount brokers offer investors access to lower-cost securities trading.
-Many discount brokerages operate online or via mobile investment apps.
+Many discount brokerage firms operate online or via mobile investment apps.
 They’re often geared to the DIY investor who’s interested in self-directed trading.

 Some of the characteristics of discount brokers can include: